myduino/Hibiscus-Sense-Arduino/Exercise_08_APDS9960_Proximity/README.md

+# Exercise 08: Monitor Proximity Value from APDS9960

+The aim of this exercise is to learn how to read and monitor the proximity value from the APDS9960 sensor.

 APDS9960 is an advance sensor offering digital proximity, ambient light, RGB and gesture sensor in a very small package. amazing, right?
 The advance integrated IR LED and driver on the sensor, allows it to measure proximity (up to a few centimeters) with 8-bit resolution (value: 0-255).
 Below is an illustration of IR LED acts as proximity sensor.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-eight.gif" width="500"></a></p>